Skip to content

 What it needs.

-• One wildcard DNS record*.preview.yourco.dev pointed at the host.
+• Wildcard DNS*.preview.yourco.dev pointed at the host.

 Install